Moms, here’s what you need to know about suhi or when your baby is breech at birth.

 - If there is a low level of amniotic fluid

 - The fetus has an abnormal heart rate

 - If the placenta is near the uterus

-- If the mother has twins or multiple pregnancies
+- When the mother has twins or multiple pregnancies

 ECV can also have some risks, but the chances of them happening are very slim, especially with an experienced doctor doing the procedure.
 Here are some of the potential risks: